Goldendoodle Grooming Blog Banner

 Troubleshooting Common Grooming Issues

 Most grooming problems start small and get worse when they are ignored.
-Mats, skin irritation, grooming anxiety, and ear issues are all easier to manage early than after they become more serious.
+Mats, skin irritation, grooming anxiety, and ear issues are all more manageable in everyday life early than after they become more serious.

 If a mat is tight to the skin, if the dog is becoming very stressed during grooming, or if you notice skin redness or odor, it is usually better to get professional help rather than trying to force the issue at home.